composer/composer/doc/01-basic-usage.md

 ### Installing Without `composer.lock`

-If you've never run the command before and there is also no `composer.lock` file present, Composer simply resolves all dependencies listed in your `composer.json` file and downloads the latest version of their files into the `vendor` directory in your project.
+If you have never run the command before and there is also no `composer.lock` file present, Composer simply resolves all dependencies listed in your `composer.json` file and downloads the latest version of their files into the `vendor` directory in your project.
 (The `vendor` directory is the conventional location for all third-party code in a project).
 In our